MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 ## Use Microsoft-provided apps

 Teams comes with a set of built-in apps, including Lists, Tasks, Praise, Approvals, and more.
-We recommend that you include Teams featured apps - such as Planner - in your initial Teams rollout.
+We recommend that you include Teams featured apps—such as Planner—in your initial Teams rollout.
 Add other apps, bots, & connectors as you drive Teams adoption.

 ## Use third-party apps